umbrellio/gbot/README.md

     approvers: false                   # Tag approvers or not (default - false)
     author: false                      # Tag author of PR or not (default - false)
     commenters: false                  # Tag thread commenters or not (default - false)
+    onThreadsOpen: false               # Whether to tag thread authors and PR author when threads are present
   diffs: false                         # Show changed lines count or not (default - false)
   splitByReviewProgress: false         # Whether to split the requests into those completely without review and those that under review
+  requestsPerMessage: 15               # Merge requests count per message
 ```

 Groups in the config are [Gitlab project groups](https://docs.gitlab.com/ee/user/group/).
 You must specify the group or the project, or both.